IceHe/lib/snips/books/designing-data-intensive-applications.md

 Advantages of LSM-trees

 - Log-structured indexes also rewrite data multiple times due to repeated compaction and merging of SSTables.
-    - This effect -- one write to the database resulting in multiple writes to the disk over the course of the database’s lifetime -- is known as **write amplification**.
+    - This effect -- one write to the database resulting in multiple writes to the disk over the course of the database's lifetime -- is known as **write amplification**.
     - _It is of particular concern on SSDs, which can only overwrite blocks a limited number of times before wearing out._
 - _In write-heavy applications, the performance bottleneck might be the rate at which the database can write to disk._
     - LSM-trees are typically able to sustain higher write throughput than B-trees, partly because they sometimes have lower write amplification ( although this depends on the storage engine configuration and workload ), and partly because they sequentially write compact SSTable files rather than having to overwrite several pages in the tree.